ibm-ecm/automation-mobile-capture/inst/AMC_Installation_Deployment_Guide.md

 #### Domain and TLS Certificate
 Due to security concerns, it is required that the server is reachable via HTTPS.
-You'll need the provide the appropriate Secret with the TLS certificate for a valid domain.
+You will need the provide the appropriate Secret with the TLS certificate for a valid domain.

 Your cluster administrator should be able to provide you the additional information if this requirement is already satisfied and how to configure it.